Object-Image Correspondence for Algebraic Curves under Projections: Solving the group-equivalence problem

 \subsection{Signatures of rational curves}

-In this section, we adapt the signature constructions to \emph{rational} algebraic curves and give examp\-les of solving the af\/f\/ine and projective equivalence problems using signatures.
-We adapt Def\/inition~\ref{def-restr} to rational curves as follows.
+In this section, we adapt the signature constructions to \emph{rational} algebraic curves and give examp\-les of solving the affine and projective equivalence problems using signatures.
+We adapt Definition~\ref{def-restr} to rational curves as follows.
 Let ${\mathcal X}$ is a~rational curve parameterized by $\gamma(t)=(x(t),y(t))$, such that $x(t)$ is not a~constant function\footnote{Equivalently, ${\mathcal X}$ is not a~vertical line.}.
-Make a~recursive def\/inition of the following rational functions of $t$:
+Make a~recursive definition of the following rational functions of $t$: